 As part of that initiative:

 - Attorney General Holder launched the national Task Force on Children Exposed to Violence to raise awareness and to develop policies and practices to address the problem.
-Based on the testimony at four public hearings and three listening sessions, on comprehensive research, and on extensive input from experts, advocates, and impacted families and communities nationwide, the Defending Childhood Task Force will issue a final report to the Attorney General presenting its findings and comprehensive policy recommendations in late 2012.
-The report will serve as a blueprint for preventing and reducing the negative effects of violence across the United States.
+Based on the testimony at four public hearings and three listening sessions, on comprehensive research, and on extensive input from experts, advocates, and impacted families and communities nationwide, the Defending Childhood Task Force issued a final report to the Attorney General presenting its findings and 56 comprehensive policy recommendations in December 2012.
+The report serves as a blueprint for preventing and reducing the negative effects of violence across the United States.

 - In 2010, the Department awarded grants to eight sites in cities and tribal communities around the country to develop strategic plans for comprehensive community-based efforts that will further demonstrate the goals of the Defending Childhood Initiative.
 Each of these sites and communities received additional support in 2011 to help launch, sustain and expand programs and organizations focused on the development of community-based solutions to address the problem.